permaweb/ao/servers/cu/README.md

 ## Debug Logging

-You can enable verbose debug logging on the Web Server, by setting the `DEBUG` environment variable to the scope of logs you're interested in
+You can enable verbose debug logging on the Server, by setting the `DEBUG` environment variable to the scope of logs you're interested in

 All logging is scoped under the name `ao-cu*`.
 You can use wildcards to enable a